 Brancheau’s tragic death was explored in the 2013 documentary Blackfish.
-This popular documentary detailed a number of ongoing health and safety concerns that SeaWorld had failed to address prior to Brancheau’s death.
-It also shone a spotlight on the dubious treatment of orcas and other marine animals at SeaWorld’s theme parks.
+This popular documentary detailed several ongoing health and safety concerns that SeaWorld had failed to address before Brancheau’s death.
+It also shined a spotlight on the dubious treatment of orcas and other marine animals at SeaWorld’s theme parks.
 Following Blackfish‘s release, it was cited by many as the main reason SeaWorld attendance figures and profit margins began to witness a steep decline.
 The corporation’s most recent CEO, Joel Manby, had to step down earlier this year after failing to improve its tarnished reputation.

 Sadly, human interference with our planet’s oceans has also made life significantly more difficult for wild orcas in recent years.